If you’re an advertiser or a publisher on Facebook, recent news might have you seeing visions of ROI.

 Together, will these updates convince you to go all-in on Instant articles?
 What do you think the future holds for Facebook Live’s in-stream ads?

-Either way, make sure to connect your ads to a dedicated Facebook post-click landing page to drive all your advertising traffic to.
+Either way, make sure to connect your ads to a dedicated Facebook post-click landing page to drive all your advertising traffic to, and sign up for an Instapage Enterprise demo here.